rgburke/wed/README.md

   - Set session or buffer level variable using ":" syntax. i.e. `s:ln=0;` to
     turn off line numbers at global level.
   - Add ability to filter file through external commands e.g. sort
-  - Highlight search matches (already done in when doing a replace).
-A further step would be to highlight all matches currently visible on screen.
   - Write unsaved changes to swap file.
 Swap files can then be used to recover lost changes or warn user file is open in another instance of wed.
   - Check if file has changed before writing and prompt user for action i.e.